University of Jordan: Early history

 On 25 December 1965, the University of Jordan commenced its first day of teaching.
 At its inception, the university operated from three buildings with a budget of 50,000 dinars and eight faculty members, along with a small number of international professors.
 Early faculty included Nasir al-Din al-Asad, Abdul-Karim Gharaybeh, Fakher Aqel, Shawqi Daif, and Hashim Yaghi.
 The sole college was the Faculty of Arts, and enrollment was 167 students, including 17 female students.

 In its early years, the administration expanded infrastructure and added new faculties.
-In 1965, the Faculty of Science and the Faculty of Economics and Commerce were established alongside the Faculty of Arts.
+In 1965, the School of Science and the School of Economics and Commerce were established alongside the School of Arts.

 Jordanian media in late 1962 referred to the University of Jordan as "the Mother University".
 It was the first university established in the country.
 Early activities included the Samir Al-Rifai Theater hosting the first Jordanian theater production and a Department of Sociology initiative credited as the first Jordanian community project.
 The university also introduced a credit hour system, cited as the first in the Arab world.
 In its early years, it was organized as a state university that operated independently of the government, with scientific, financial, and administrative autonomy.

 In its early years, instruction was in Arabic for the humanities and in English for scientific and technical fields.
 The humanities faculties included scholars such as Nasir al-Din al-Asad, Shawqi Daif, Hashem Yaghi, Nihad al-Mousa, Ibrahim al-Samarrai, and Abdulkareem Khalefah.
 The university initially followed an annual academic system, in 1968 it adopted a more flexible structure that broadened students' course choices.